-Attributes: ENST Foundations (ESFN), Quantitative Reasoning 200 Database Systems and Data Management for Data Analytics A comprehensive introduction to the management and manipulation of database systems as it applies to data analytics.
+Prerequisite: Dependent upon topic.
+Attributes: Quantitative Reasoning 180 Introduction to Data Science An introduction to the principles and tools of data science focusing on exploratory data analysis.
+Topics include types of variables, mathematical representations of data, data wrangling and transformations, data visualization and numerical summaries, and supervised and unsupervised machine learning.
+The course will include an introduction to computational tools such as the R statistical environment.
+No prior programming experience is required.
+Prerequisites: MATH 170 or department placement.
+This course is cross-listed as COMP 180 and MATH 180.
+Attributes: Appropriate for First-Year, ENST Foundations (ESFN), Quantitative Reasoning 198 Philosophy of Data This an introduction to philosophical issues arising in data science.
+Students will discuss, read and write about some important ethical issues that arise in the practice of data sciences, such as discrimination, privacy, consent, trust, and justice.
+To help clarify those issues, students will also learn about some connected issues in the epistemology and metaphysics of data science, such as the nature of statistical inference and of algorithms.
+Prerequisites: DATA/COMP/MATH 180.
+This course is cross-listed as PHIL 258.
+Attributes: Humanities 200 Database Systems and Data Management for Data Analytics A comprehensive introduction to the management and manipulation of database systems as it applies to data analytics.
 Topics related to data query languages to relational databases and NoSQL data systems will be covered, as well as the access and acquisition of other structured and unstructured data repositories available across the Internet.
 An understanding of techniques for transforming and restructuring data representations to allow for analysis will also be addressed.
-Prerequisite: COMP 130 and DATA/COMP/MATH 180.
+Prerequisite: COMP 130 or 132, and DATA/COMP/MATH 180.
+Cross-listed with COMP 200.
 201 Special Topics Topics to be announced when offered.
 Prerequisite: Dependent upon topic.
 300 Statistical and Machine Learning An introduction to the fundamental concepts and methods for statistical and machine learning.
 Focus is given on providing both a theoretical foundation and the practical skills needed to apply machine learning to a variety of applications in various disciplines.
 Topics include supervised methods such as regression and classification, and unsupervised methods such as clustering and dimensionality reduction.
 Prerequisite: DATA 200 and MATH 225.

-301 Special Topics

-Topics to be announced when offered.
+301 Special Topics Topics to be announced when offered.
 Prerequisite: Dependent upon topic.

-400 Senior Seminar in Data Analytics

-A capstone course that provides students with an opportunity to apply the data analytics knowledge they have acquired to independent research projects.
+400 Senior Seminar in Data Analytics A capstone course that provides students with an opportunity to apply the data analytics knowledge they have acquired to independent research projects.
 At least one of the projects must be derived from the chosen discipline specific electives.
 Students will get experience in all aspects of solving real-world problems, including project planning, consideration of legal and ethical issues, collecting and processing data, analyzing and interpreting results, writing reports, and giving presentations.

-Prerequisites: DATA 300, MATH 325 or ECON 298, PHIL 258 and the three- course disciplinary sequence.

-Dickinson College's Ballet Certificate Program with Central Pennsylvania Youth Ballet

-Certification

-Core (2)

-THDA 102: Introduction to Global Dance Studies

-THDA 316: Dance History Seminar: Modernism and the Body

-Electives (2)

-THDA 204: Fundamentals of Dance Composition

-THDA 215: The Thinking Body: Human Anatomy and Movement

-INBM 100: Fundamentals of Business INBM 110: Fundamentals of Accounting INBM 240: Marketing in a Global Context

-Ballet Classes (4)

-Four semesters (full credit) in studio practice: Ballet instruction at advanced level or higher for two years (THDA 311, 312, 411, 412)

-Note: Full credit option limited to declared certificate students only.

-Internship (optional; non-credit)

-Two semesters of performance (co-curricular) recommended; one semester required (non-credit)

-Earth Sciences

-Major

-13 courses

-All majors will take the following courses:
+Prerequisites: DATA 300, completion of ECON 298 or concurrent registration in MATH 325, PHIL 258 and the three-course disciplinary sequence.
+Dickinson College's Ballet Certificate Program with Central Pennsylvania Youth Ballet Certification Eight courses Core (2) THDA 102: Introduction to Global Dance Studies THDA 316: Dance History Seminar: Modernism and the Body Electives (2) THDA 204: Fundamentals of Dance Composition THDA 215: The Thinking Body: Human Anatomy and Movement INBM 100: Fundamentals of Business INBM 110: Fundamentals of Accounting INBM 240: Marketing in a Global Context Ballet Classes (4) Four semesters (full credit) in studio practice: Ballet instruction at advanced level or higher for two years (THDA 311, 312, 411, 412) Note: Full credit option limited to declared certificate students only.
+Internship (optional; non-credit) Two semesters of performance (co-curricular) recommended; one semester required (non-credit) Earth Sciences Major 13 courses All majors will take the following courses: